Moosieus/blog/content/parade_db_ecto.md

 ParadeDB itself is only about a year old, so it's early days yet.
 The core team's small but talented, and they've fostered a community with lots of active contributions.
 Tantivy itself is also seeing continued improvement which will benefit ParadeDB in turn.

 The code I'm working on is located here: [moosieus/ecto](https://github.com/Moosieus/ecto) and [moosieus/ecto_sql](https://github.com/Moosieus/ecto_sql).

-## Q&A
-I want to address some questions I've already gotten:

-**Why not just use fragments?**

-ParadeDB introduces the need to compose its own queries within Ecto, which is a more comprehensive problem than fragments can address.

-**Doesn't Postgrex support extensions?**

-Postgrex extensions allow users to encode and decode additional data types.
-ParadeDB's API uses Postgres' existing data types, so the extension API isn't of use here.

-**Wouldn't a fork not get updates from Ecto?**

-It'd be a *downstream* fork, meaning changes from Ecto would be merged in and published regularly.
-The versions might have to look a bit funny though, something like `3.10.2-paradedb-v1`.
-I haven't fully thought this part out.